fralau/mkdocs-macros-plugin/webdoc/docs/python.md

             raise KeyError("Branch '%s' is not in environment variables! ")
 ```

+!!!
+Tip
-> This is a place where you could check that you code will not conflict
+    This is a place where you could check that you code will not conflict
-> with variables defined in the configuration files.
+    with variables defined in the configuration files.

-> You may also verify other aspects of the configuration file
+    You may also verify other aspects of the configuration file
-> (`env.conf`).
+    (`env.conf`).
 Note that the attributes of the `pluging->macro` branch
-> are automatically checked by mkdocs (type and default value).
+    are automatically checked by mkdocs (type and default value).